sg-dev/sg-website/content/talks/2023_MMM/Weron/index.md

 speaker_image:
 description:
 speaker: Kasia Weron
-affiliation: Department of Management Systems and Organization Development, Wroclaw University of Science and Technology
+affiliation: Department of Management Systems, Wroclaw University of Science and Technology
 where:
 from: 2023-09-15T11:00:00
 to: 2023-09-15T11:25:00